tmdict/tmdict/data/content/fgo-material-iv/quetzalcoatl/character.en.md

 #### ■■■■■■ ■■■■■■

-“I’ll replace the blood in your entire body with a “deathly poison that goes hand in hand with the most extreme pain in this world", and furthermore, continuously bathe solar winds on your body until it becomes only bones; after that, I’ll affix your soul to them so that you’ll live as a skeleton as well, before making you do ten thousand years worth of labouring underground in the underworld!”
+“I’ll replace the blood in your entire body with a “deathly poison that goes hand in hand with the most extreme pain in this world”, and furthermore, continuously bathe solar winds on your body until it becomes only bones; after that, I’ll affix your soul to them so that you’ll live as a skeleton as well, before making you do ten thousand years worth of labouring underground in the underworld!”